Special Educational Needs (SEND) Information Report

 Pupils on the Special Educational Needs register will have a Provision Map.
 This allows us to monitor and review any additional support the young person is receiving and plan for future support.

-As well as having End of term Reviews, pupils with Statements or EHCPs will have annual reviews.
+As well as having End of term Reviews, pupils with EHCPs will have annual reviews.
 These will ensure that progress is being rigorously reviewed and that we are proactively planning for the next step in your child’s educational journey.

 How is teaching and the curriculum adapted to my child’s needs?